heroku/l2meter/README.md

 end                                  # => doing-work at=finish elapsed=1.2345
 ```

-In case of the exception inside the block, all relevant information is logged
+In case of an exception inside the block, all relevant information is logged
-and then exception is re-raised.
+and then the exception is re-raised.

 ```ruby
 logger.log :doing_work do   # => doing-work at=start